-- (2) The food and agriculture investment program shall expand the Michigan food and agriculture sector, grow Michigan exports, promote the development of value-added agricultural production, food hubs, food incubators, and community-based processing facilities, and the expansion of farm markets and urban agriculture, and increase food processing activities within the state by accelerating projects and infrastructure development that support growth in the food and agriculture processing industry. - (3) In addition to the funds appropriated in part 1, the department may receive and expend funds received from outside sources for the food and agriculture investment program. - (4) Before the allocation of funding, all projects shall receive approval from the Michigan commission of agriculture and rural development, except for projects selected through a competitive process by a joint evaluation committee selected by the director and consisting of representatives that have agriculture, business, and economic development expertise.
+(2) The food and agriculture investment program shall expand the Michigan food and agriculture sector, grow Michigan exports, promote the development of value-added agricultural production, food hubs, food incubators, and community-based processing facilities, and the expansion of farm markets and urban agriculture, and increase food processing activities within the state by accelerating projects and infrastructure development that support growth in the food and agriculture processing industry.

+(3) In addition to the funds appropriated in part 1, the department may receive and expend funds received from outside sources for the food and agriculture investment program.

+(4) Before the allocation of funding, all projects shall receive approval from the Michigan commission of agriculture and rural development, except for projects selected through a competitive process by a joint evaluation committee selected by the director and consisting of representatives that have agriculture, business, and economic development expertise.
 Projects funded through the food and agriculture investment program will be required to have a grant agreement that outlines milestones and activities that must be met in order to receive a disbursement of funds.
-Projects must also identify measurable project outcomes. - (5) The department shall include in the agriculture development annual report a report on the food and agriculture investment program for the previous fiscal year that includes a listing of the grantees, award amounts, match funding, project locations, and project outcomes. - (6) The food and agriculture investment program shall be administered by the department and provide support for food and agriculture projects that will enable growth in the industry and this state's economy. - (7) The unexpended portion of the food and agriculture investment program is a work project appropriation in accordance with section 451a(1) of the management and budget act, 1984 PA 431, MCL 18.1451a.
-All of the following apply to the project: - (a) The purpose of the project is to promote and expand the Michigan food and agriculture sector, grow Michigan exports, and increase food processing activities within the state.
+Projects must also identify measurable project outcomes.

+(5) The department shall include in the agriculture development annual report a report on the food and agriculture investment program for the previous fiscal year that includes a listing of the grantees, award amounts, match funding, project locations, and project outcomes.

+(6) The food and agriculture investment program shall be administered by the department and provide support for food and agriculture projects that will enable growth in the industry and this state's economy.

+(7) The unexpended funds appropriated in part 1 for the food and agriculture investment program are designated as a work project appropriation, and any unencumbered or unallotted funds shall not lapse at the end of the fiscal year and shall be available for expenditures for projects under this section until the projects have been completed.
+The following is in compliance with section 451a(1) of the management and budget act, 1984 PA 431, MCL 18.1451a:

+(a) The purpose of the project is to promote and expand the Michigan food and agriculture sector, grow Michigan exports, and increase food processing activities within the state.

-- (b) The project will be funded in accordance with this section and the project guidelines approved by the Michigan agriculture commission prior to an award.
+(b) The project will be funded in accordance with this section and the project guidelines approved by the Michigan agriculture commission prior to an award.

-- (c) The estimated cost of this project is identified in the appropriation line item.
+(c) The estimated cost of this project is identified in the appropriation line item.

-- (d) The tentative completion date for the work project is September 30, 2020.
+(d) The tentative completion date for the work project is September 30, 2021.

-- (8) The department may expend money from the funds appropriated in part 1 for the food and agriculture investment program, including all of the following activities:
+(8) The department may expend money from the funds appropriated in part 1 for the food and agriculture investment program, including all of the following activities:

-- (a) Grants.
+(a) Grants.

 - (b) Loans or loan guarantees.

 - (c) Infrastructure development.

 - (d) Other economic assistance.

 - (e) Program administration.

 - (f) Export assistance.

-- (9) The department shall expend no more than 10% from the funds appropriated in part 1 for the food and agriculture investment program for administrative purposes.
+(9) The department shall expend no more than 10% from the funds appropriated in part 1 for the food and agriculture investment program for administrative purposes.

-Sec.
-702. The department shall work with the rural development fund board to establish a process and criteria for funding projects as well as establishing metrics and measurable outcomes for the program.
-Funds appropriated from the rural development fund shall be used in accordance with the provisions of the rural development fund act, 2012 PA 411, MCL 286.941 to 286.947.